vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:NormalExercise lang:sql xp:100 skills:1 key:3125502e11
 ## Stations

-The mayor wants to know which stations are the most popular.
+Clearly, weather plays a large role in the usage of Citi Bike in New York City.

 *** =instructions
-Get the `start_station_id` of the station which was started from the most.
+Get the ID and name for each station in the `stations` table, in alphabetical order.

 *** =hint
-Count the number of times each `start_station_id` appears in the `trips` table!
+Don't forget to separate column names with a comma.

 *** =pre_exercise_code
 ```{python}